 Students with a cumulative GPA of 2.25 or better will be considered for admission to the University.
 Students pursuing a major within the School of Education must have a minimum GPA of 3.00, according to New Jersey State Guidelines.
 Admission is determined by successful completion of coursework over time and is not automatic; there may be instances when a student with a 2.25 GPA or greater will not be offered admission.
 This is decided on a student-by-student basis.

 Students can transfer up to 72 credits from a two-year institution providing these credits fulfill degree requirements.
 Students who attended both two-year and four-year institutions may apply a maximum of 24 additional credits at the 200-level or higher.
 Students who attended a four-year institution only may apply a maximum of 96 credits toward a degree at Monmouth providing these credits fulfill degree requirements.
 Transfer students must complete at least 16 credits in their major at Monmouth University.
-Please click here if you are a business or education major to learn more about transfer credit restrictions.
+If you are a business or education major, learn more about transfer credit restrictions.

 ACADEMIC OR DISCIPLINARY DISMISSALS

 Monmouth University welcomes students who are in good academic standing at other accredited colleges or universities.
 Students who have been dismissed for academic reasons will not be considered for acceptance until at least one academic semester has elapsed following their dismissal.
 Students who have been dismissed from another institution may not apply for admission until one semester after the date of dismissal.

 All applications to Monmouth University are reviewed on a rolling basis.
 Students should receive a decision approximately two to three weeks after a student’s application is made complete.

 Students who have left Monmouth University for a semester or less than one year ago without requesting a leave of absence and have not attended another institution during the absence need to fill out a new application.